How to Troubleshoot a Laptop That is Overheating

 It is possible to identify the source of the heat by feeling the rear or sides of the laptop.
 If the exhaust vents are very hot, then the fan may be failing to cool the CPU or GPU.
 Unfortunately, this is often the case when a laptop is overheating.

-Related Article: How to Clean Your Laptop from Oil and Stains
+Related Article: How to Secure Your Laptop Online

 A more accurate way to diagnose the source of the heat is to download a computer temperature monitoring program.
 This type of software can measure the individual temperature of each of the components and determine which part is producing the most heat.